RedMadRobot/mapmemory/README.md

 }
 ```

+## Advanced usage

-### Memory Scopes
+### Memory Lifetime

-May be useful to create memory scopes.
+May be useful to create memory instances with different lifetime.
-You can use it to control data lifetime.
+You can use it to control lifetime of the data stored within.

 ```kotlin
 /** Memory, available during a session and cleared on logout. */
 @Singleton